GrandSuccess87/GoogleBookSearch/README.md

 <hr>

 ## Notes
 I had a lot of fun building this application and challenging myself in the process.
 Although there is always room for improvement, I believe I was successful in retreiving the desired outcome and I feel great that I have learned so much throughout this process!
+Furthermore, I would just like to add that the feedback I received was awesome!
+I appreciate that I have continued to grow as well as improve my application.
-Thank You
+Thank You for this Opportunity and I Look Forward to Hearing from You!

 <hr>